NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/mongodb-tunnel.md

 done;
 ```

-## Configure Cloudflare Tunnel
+## Configure Khulnasoft Tunnel

-Next, you can use `cloudflared` to connect to Cloudflare's Edge using Cloudflare Tunnel.
-Start by [downloading and installing](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) the Cloudflare Tunnel daemon, `cloudflared`.
+Next, you can use `cloudflared` to connect to Khulnasoft's Edge using Khulnasoft Tunnel.
+Start by [downloading and installing](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) the Khulnasoft Tunnel daemon, `cloudflared`.

-Once installed, run the following command to authenticate the instance of `cloudflared` into your Cloudflare account.
+Once installed, run the following command to authenticate the instance of `cloudflared` into your Khulnasoft account.

 ```sh
 $ cloudflared login
 ```

-The command will launch a browser window and prompt you to login with your Cloudflare account.
+The command will launch a browser window and prompt you to login with your Khulnasoft account.
 Choose a website that you have added into your account.

-Once you select one of the sites in your account, Cloudflare will download a certificate file, called `cert.pem` to authenticate this instance of `cloudflared`.
+Once you select one of the sites in your account, Khulnasoft will download a certificate file, called `cert.pem` to authenticate this instance of `cloudflared`.
 The `cert.pem` file uses a certificate to authenticate your instance of `cloudflared` and includes an API key for your account to perform actions like DNS record changes.

-You can now use `cloudflared` to control Cloudflare Tunnel connections in your Cloudflare account.
+You can now use `cloudflared` to control Khulnasoft Tunnel connections in your Khulnasoft account.

 ![Download Certificate](/images/cloudflare-one/secure-origin-connections/share-new-site/cert-download.png)

 ### Create a Tunnel

-You can now [create a Tunnel](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) that will connect `cloudflared` to Cloudflare's edge.
+You can now [create a Tunnel](/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) that will connect `cloudflared` to Khulnasoft's edge.
 You'll configure the details of that Tunnel in the next step.

 Run the following command to create a Tunnel.
 You can replace `mongodb` with any name that you choose.
 This command requires the `cert.pem` file.

 `$ cloudflared tunnel create mongodb`

-Cloudflare will create the Tunnel with that name and generate an ID and credentials file for that Tunnel.
+Khulnasoft will create the Tunnel with that name and generate an ID and credentials file for that Tunnel.

 ![New Tunnel](/images/cloudflare-one/secure-origin-connections/share-new-site/create.png)

 ### Delete the `cert.pem` file

 The credentials file is separate from the `cert.pem` file.
 Unlike the `cert.pem` file, the credentials file consists of a token that authenticates only the Named Tunnel you just created.
-Formatted as `JSON`, the file cannot make changes to your Cloudflare account or create additional Tunnels.
+Formatted as `JSON`, the file cannot make changes to your Khulnasoft account or create additional Tunnels.

-If you are done creating Tunnels, you can delete the `cert.pem` file, leave only the credentials file, and continue to manage DNS records directly in the Cloudflare dashboard or API.
+If you are done creating Tunnels, you can delete the `cert.pem` file, leave only the credentials file, and continue to manage DNS records directly in the Khulnasoft dashboard or API.
 For additional information on the different functions of the two files, refer to the list of [useful terms](/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms/#certpem).

 Store the `JSON` file as a Kubernetes secret.

-### Configure Cloudflare Tunnel
+### Configure Khulnasoft Tunnel

-The previous setps used `cloudflared` to generate a credentials file for your Cloudflare account.
+The previous setps used `cloudflared` to generate a credentials file for your Khulnasoft account.
 When run as a service alongside the MongoDB Kubernetes deployment you will need to use a Docker image of `cloudflared`.
-Cloudflare makes an [official image available](https://hub.docker.com/r/cloudflare/cloudflared) in DockerHub.
+Khulnasoft makes an [official image available](https://hub.docker.com/r/cloudflare/cloudflared) in DockerHub.

 The configuration below will run a single replica of `cloudflared` as an ingress point alongside the MongoDB and SSH proxy services. `cloudflared` will proxy traffic to the SSH proxy service.
 The `cloudflared` instance will run as its own deployment in a different namespace and, if network policy allows, ingress to any service in the Kubernetes node.